gtanczyk/genaicode/README.md

 - `--require-explanations`: Require explanations for all code generation operations.
 - `--gemini-block-none`: Disable safety settings for Gemini Pro model (requires whitelisted Cloud project).

-Note: The `--chat-gpt`, `--anthropic`, and `--vertex-ai` flags are mutually exclusive.
+Note: The `--chat-gpt`, `--anthropic`, `--vertex-ai`, and `--vertex-ai-claude` flags are mutually exclusive.
 If none is specified, the default Vertex AI with Google's Gemini Pro model will be used.

 ## Supported AI Models